richard9106/MindWell-project-4/README.md

     - All clear, no errors found, I passed all models and forms

+## Other Test

+ * Every application has some unit test to verify that the forms are working correctly.

 ###  Bugs (all the bugs are fixed)

-* When we send forms the messages to display stay visibles in other pages if you are logIn
+* When we send forms the messages to display stay visibles in other pages if you are logIn  <span style="color:red"> NO-FIXED </span>

-* When the user try to eddit their info it's no showing the last info, so the user have to add all the info again
+* When the user try to eddit their info it's no showing the last info, so the user have to add all the info again <span style="color:green"> FIXED </span>

 <span style="color:Orange;">